 Our experience in the UK and, increasingly, in other global regions is helping to enhance cyber resilience around the world and to open up markets for our member companies and opportunities for CREST qualified individuals.

-The UK chapter is managed and represented by an elected UK Council.
+The UK region is managed and represented by an elected UK Council.
 Council Chair, Rob Dartnall, also sits on our International Council.

 We offer a full range of disciplines in the UK market: